roman-gravit/html5/README.md

 Three phases of the event Propogation:

- - 1. Capture phase (from root(window) to target element)
+- eventPhase = 1: Capture phase (from root(window) to target element)

- - 2. Target (event reaches the target element)
+- eventPhase = 2: Target (event reaches the target element)

- - 3. Bubbling phase ( return back from target to window, also raises events on all parents)
+- eventPhase = 3: Bubbling phase ( return back from target to window, also raises events on all parents)

 ###  What is Event Delegation